211018jwa/danaya-repository/README.md

 # danaya-repository

-To know more about me, you can read my-git-introduciton
+To know more about me, you can read danaya-git-introduciton

 My practice and projects will be pushed here (danaya-resporitory) and/or in my repository